 Where the design community meets.

-Designer Joined over 6 years ago Ryan has invited Chris Valleskey
+Designer Joined almost 7 years ago Ryan has invited Chris Valleskey

 Neither do I understand your feelings here, or your lack of understanding.

 First, I have no feelings towards this.
 I already stated that.
 Couldn't have been more clear in my statement.
 It's not my issue as you're the one that was triggered by the comment.
 I'm merely asking for clarity but sure you can be aggressive and a twat about it.
 Helps explain your response to the original comment though.

 A difference in opinion doesn't need to load itself with unnecessary aggression and ignorance.